KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

 .. image:: /images/Title_clip_properties.png
    :align: center
    :width: 200px
+   :alt: Title_clip_properties

 Enter the text that this title should display into the text field in the dialog that appears.

 .. image:: /images/Title_template2.png
    :align: center
    :width: 250px
+   :alt: Title_template2

 Drag the title to the timeline.